smreetyyadav37/pywarp/README.md

 It serves as a secure bridge between raw infrastructure telemetry and sophisticated downstream systems like AI/ML models, Security Information and Event Management (SIEM) platforms, and Observability dashboards.

+## 🌐 Live Demo & Cloud Architecture
+The engine is currently deployed as a fully containerized web service.
+* **Live Interactive Dashboard:** [PyWarp Gateway on Render](https://pywarp-gateway.onrender.com) *(Replace with your actual URL)*
+* **Infrastructure:** Packaged via a custom `Dockerfile` and hosted on **Render**'s cloud platform to bypass the limitations of standard serverless functions.
+* **High Availability Hack:** To prevent the free-tier container from hibernating, an automated **UptimeRobot** monitor sends an HTTP ping every 20 minutes, ensuring the gateway remains continuously active 24/7 without cold starts.

 ## ✨ Core Architecture & Design Philosophy